Cloudlynx/docs/gettingstarted.rst

 * Pageant (SSH authentication agent)
 * Optional: PuTTYgen (Converts .pem keys to the  .ppk format that PuTTY uses)

+.. sidebar:: **Note:**

-**Note:** All of the programmes mentioned above are open source and free.
+   All of the programmes mentioned above are open source and free.
 Please visit www.putty.org for more information.

 The following tasks must be performed before an instance can be accessed via SSH using a keypair on Windows: